 13 Ragi Flour Benefits

 An ancient superfood that is known for its invigorating, healthy properties.
 It is packed with endless nutrients and is easily available in most tropical parts of India, Sri Lanka, and Ethiopia.
 It is considered an ideal power-packed food for vegetarians and vegans alike, with barely any negatives.
 This superfood is not the stuff of legend, but it is none other than the simple finger millet.
 Finger millet, also known as ragi (Eleusine Coracana), is an ancient whole grain loaded with protein, calcium, and iron, along with several micronutrients.
-This unassuming grain is ground to make ragi flour or ragi atta, which can be used in chapatis, breads, pastries, cakes, dosas, porridges, etc.
+This unassuming grain is ground to make ragi flour or ragi atta, which can be used in rotis, breads, pastries, cakes, dosas, porridges, and other ragi recipes.

 When we analyze our food intake, the components of our meal should ideally be loaded with the nutrients our body needs.
 Millets like ragi are beneficial to our systems simply because of their versatility.
 Rather than taking different food items and supplements for our variety of needs, why not eat smart and choose something like ragi flour, which is loaded with several nutrients, fiber, and protein?